Allt Dearg Background

 The wind farm cost around £15 million to build and is expected to have an operational life of 20 - 25 years.

-The project was funded by a mixture of external "equity" investment and long term debt provided by the Co-Operative Bank.
+The project was funded by a mixture of external "equity" investment and long term debt initially provided by the Co-Operative Bank.
+The bank debt was re-financed with the Universities Superannuation Scheme in 2017.

 More details on the Allt Dearg Wind Farm and the benefits the project brings to Argyll can be found on the FAQ page.